Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Introduction

 Large language models (LLMs) \citep{openai2024gpt4technicalreport,brown2020languagemodelsfewshotlearners,chowdhery2022palmscalinglanguagemodeling} are pre-trained on unstructured natural-language corpora \citep{rawte2023surveyhallucinationlargefoundation}, granting them strong logical reasoning abilities.
 They can easily follow text-level logic and achieve excellent performance on natural-language inference tasks \citep{wei2023chainofthoughtpromptingelicitsreasoning,khot2023decomposedpromptingmodularapproach}.

 Structured knowledge exists widely in the real world, particularly playing an important role in reasoning systems by providing precise and explainable paths \citep{9416312,graftnet}.
 Knowledge graphs (KGs) \citep{DBLP:conf/semweb/AuerBKLCI07,freebase} represent a crucial form of structured knowledge.
 Research on structured knowledge reasoning primarily focuses on Knowledge Graph Question Answering (KGQA), which involves answering natural language questions based on structured factual information stored in KGs \citep{miller-etal-2016-key}.
-As a result, leveraging LLMs for KGQA has attracted considerable attention \citep{yasunaga2021qagnn}.
+As a result, leveraging LLMs for KGQA has attracted considerable attention \citep{yasunaga2021qagnn,Li_2025,guo2026astraadaptivesemantictree,gong2026tempr1unifiedautonomousagent,liu2026cogcontrollablegraphreasoning}.
 However, despite significant achievements, LLMs still face challenges in such structured knowledge reasoning \citep{10.1145/3571730}.
 Unlike natural language text, structured KGs are constrained by predefined schemas \citep{10.1145/1242572.1242667} and represented in triplet format (\textit{head entity, relation, tail entity}) \citep{10.1007/978-3-319-25007-6_37}.
 This representational difference makes it inherently difficult for LLMs to fully understand structured knowledge and maintain logic consistency, leading to Logic Drift challenges in structured knowledge reasoning tasks such as KGQA.
 Fig. \ref{fig:motivation-logic-drift} illustrates two main forms of Logic Drift: (1) LLMs often output reasoning paths that do not exist in the KG; (2) LLMs generate reasoning paths that are semantically irrelevant to the question logic.

+It is important to note that Logic Drift is a specific type of hallucination in KGQA, where LLMs generate reasoning paths that are logically inconsistent with question intent or KG structure, distinct from general hallucination involving fabricated facts (Detailed discussion in Appendix \ref{logic-drift-hallucination}).
+To understand the underlying mechanism of Logic Drift, we analyze LLMs' internal representations.
 We observe from LLMs' last layer logits distribution that tokens in reasoning paths semantically irrelevant to question logic (Orange highlighted) and non-existent in KG (Gray highlighted) have high logits values.
 To mitigate this phenomenon, \textit{we can map the logic of questions and KG into distributions in logits probability space.} \textit{We highlight that the above \textbf{Logic Drift issues stem from the inconsistency between LLMs' output distributions and the logical distributions of the structured KG and question}.}